 Finally, it depends on your upbringing as a tennis player.
 If you’ve grown up playing on clay a lot, which is common in some of the Mediterranean countries like Spain, you’re going to find it easier than someone who trains regularly on hard courts.

 What’s the most difficult surface to play on?

-This is a subjective question, and the answer will vary player to player.
-Basically the most difficult surface will probably be the one you play on the least, and the one which doesn’t suit your game very well.
+This is a subjective question, and the answer will vary from player to player.
+Basically, the most difficult surface will probably be the one you play on the least and the one which doesn’t suit your game very well.

-Interestingly, over at the Tennis Warehouse, a poll among the forum members believe the French Open is the hardest to win due to its gruelling nature and the demands it puts on the body in terms of fitness and endurance.
+Interestingly, over at the Tennis Warehouse, a poll among the forum members believes the French Open is the hardest to win due to its grueling nature and the demands it puts on the body in terms of fitness and endurance.

 However, interestingly another poll shows that players believe playing on grass is a lot tougher than clay due to the low, sometimes irregular, bounce of the ball, as well as how it skids through the court.

 Yes, clay is the slowest surface.
 When the tennis ball hits the ground, it slows quite a bit, giving players a lot more time to hit their shots.
 It’s a lot harder to hit a clear winner on this surface, so you have to play intelligently to open up the court to finish off the point.

 How do you play tennis on a clay court?

 Playing on clay is a very different experience compared to grass and hard court.
 Here are 5 tips for becoming a better tennis player on this surface:

 Play with more patience